-- 3. - (a) Subject to Bylaw I.3(b) below if at any time the Warden shall have received a requisition stating that a serious emergency exists and signed by not less than four members of the Governing Body, the Warden shall summon an Emergency Meeting of the Governing Body. - (b) - (i) At least forty-eight hours before an Emergency Meeting the Warden shall forward to each member of the Governing Body a notice of the time and place of meeting and of the matter or matters to be considered. - (ii) No motion shall be brought forward at any Emergency Meeting which involves a grant of money, or an alteration of any Statute or Bylaw or of the salary of any College Officer or member of the College Staff, and no business shall be transacted except that for which the Meeting has been summoned. - (iii) No motion shall be passed at an Emergency Meeting except by the votes of two-thirds of those present. - (iv) The quorum for an Emergency Meeting shall be 9 members of the Governing Body.
+- (i) At least twenty-four hours before an Urgent Meeting the Warden shall forward to each member of the Governing Body a notice of the time and place of meeting and of the matter or matters to be considered. - (ii) No motion shall be brought forward at any Urgent Meeting which involves unbudgeted expenditure, or an alteration of any Statute or Bylaw or of the salary of any College Officer or member of the College Staff, and no business shall be transacted except that for which the Meeting has been summoned. - (iii) No motion shall be passed at an Urgent Meeting except by the votes of two-thirds of those present. - (iv) The quorum for an Urgent Meeting shall be one-quarter of the members of the Governing Body if the meeting is held by virtual means and one-fifth of the members of the Governing Body or nine (whichever is the greater) if a meeting is held in person. - (v) For the avoidance of doubt, no matter proposed for consideration at an Urgent Meeting may be designated as one that will be taken as read and approved without discussion.